IA-LINK/AirBnB_clone/web_static/README.md

 9. Full details

 This is an HTML page that displays a header, footer, a filters box with dropdown and results.

+10. Flex

+This improves the Places section by using Flexible boxes for all Place articles